Top of main content

 What causes higher living costs?

-Living costs remain high because the average price of goods and services has been increasing faster than people’s wages and income.
-This, combined with expected tax increases and a rise in National Insurance (NI) contributions, is leaving many households on tighter budgets and struggling to make ends meet.
+Living costs remain high because high inflation led to the average price of goods and services increasing faster than people’s wages and income.

-Inflation (the rate at which the prices of goods and services increase) has been high for several reasons.
-These include higher global oil and gas prices, coupled with uncertainty over supply chains and staff shortages.
+Inflation (the rate at which the prices of goods and services increase) reached 11% in the autumn of 2022.
+This was caused by higher global oil and gas prices, coupled with uncertainty over supply chains and staff shortages.
 When companies face higher operating costs, they often put up their prices, creating a knock-on effect.

 How to cope with higher living costs